 About the author

-I'm a lot of things, including a wife and mom of three little girls.
-I am passionate about God, family, life, traveling, books, music, and making a positive difference in the lives of others.
-And I can't imagine there being a better job out there on the planet than being a Children's Book Author!"
+"What motivates me the most is God and making a positive difference in the lives of others!
+I truly can't imagine there being a better job out there on the planet than being an Author!"

 2022 INTERNATIONAL BOOK AWARD FINALIST

 2021 FAMILY CHOICE AWARD